Pyprohly/reddit-api-doc-notes/docs/api-reference/collection.rst

    A new collection will have this field value be `null` which is treated the same as `\"TIMELINE\"`."
    "link_ids","string array","The full ID36s of the submissions contained in the collection."
    "permalink","string","An absolute permalink for this collection."
-   "primary_link_id?","string","The full ID36 of the submission that users see when visiting the collection from a permalink.
+   "primary_link_id?","string","The full ID36 of the first submission listed in the `sorted_links` structure.

+   This field will not exist if the collection is empty.

-   The `primary_link_id` is only available when getting the collection information directly via UUID using `/api/v1/collections/collection`."
+   This field is only available when getting the collection information directly via UUID using `/api/v1/collections/collection`."
-   "sorted_links?","listing object","A listing structure of submission objects for the submissions that are contained in this collection.
+   "sorted_links?","listing object","A listing structure of submission objects for the submissions contained in this collection.

-   This field is only available when fetching a collection directly by UUID.
-The `include_links` parameter can be set to a falsy value to not include this field in the object."
+   This field is only available when fetching a collection directly by UUID using the `GET /api/v1/collections/collection` endpoint and the `include_links` option is `true`."

 Actions